dijoncavalcante/vazare/README.md

 - Limpar todos os campos de uma só vez.

 # TODO
-- Change layout.
-- Change architecture to MMV.
+- Change architecture to MVVM.
-- Save datas daily.
+- Save data daily.
 - Add local storage.
 - Add layout for six hours of the work.(to use navigation botton or tabLayout.)